yuzhaouoe/yuzhaouoe.github.io/_posts/2024-08-17-parallelism.md

 Certainly.
 The ZeRO (Zero Redundancy Optimizer) technique offers three progressive levels of memory optimization.
 Each level increases memory efficiency but also introduces more communication overhead.
 ZeRO-3 provides the highest memory efficiency but with the most communication.
 More specifically:

-- ZeRO-1: Optimizer State Partitioning
+- ZeRO-1: Optimizer State Partitioning:
   - Partitions optimizer states (e.g., momentum buffers) across GPUs
   - Each GPU only stores optimizer states for its portion of parameters
   - Model parameters and gradients are still replicated on all GPUs